-Years ago, Barry started recording paddles after he fell in love with videos found on YouTube created by Tom Lindblade, and then later Mark and Mary Morrall who once produced paddling DVDs of local trails.
+Years ago, I started recording paddles after I fell in love with videos found on YouTube created by Tom Lindblade, and then later Mark and Mary Morrall who once produced paddling DVDs of local trails.
 They were the inspiration to record our own, if for no other purpose than for our own memories.
-Throughout the years we’ve found that our approach to documenting paddles from put-in to take-out are as valuable as a written report and generally give you a good idea of what to expect.
+Throughout the years I’ve found that our approach to documenting paddles from put-in to take-out are as valuable as a written report and generally give you a good idea of what to expect.

 01: Robinson Creek: Old County Road I to Kelly Road

 We’ve captured this stretch of Robinson Creek before, but way back when we first started.
 This was shot in 2017, when water levels were perfect to enjoy this exceptional (albeit thirsty) creek.
 (Adjust to 1440p minimum for the best picture).

 02: Crystal River: Marl Lake to Shadow Lake Road

 The Crystal River is an often paddled stream and one of our favorites.
 Yet, what’s special about this video is that it starts at Marl Lake and captures the entire journey – from the headwaters through the popular paddling stretch, and eventually finishing up with a run down a dam that had been there for decades but no longer exists.
 (Adjust to 1080p for the best picture).